Federated Data-Efficient Instruction Tuning for Large Language Models: Abstract

 \section{Abstract}

-Instruction tuning helps improve pretrained large language models (LLMs) in terms of the responsiveness to human instructions, which is benefited from diversified instruction data.
-Federated learning extends the sources of instruction data by exploiting the diversified client-side data, making it increasingly popular for tuning LLMs.
-Existing approaches of federated LLM tuning typically traverse all local data during local training, bringing excessive computation overhead and posing a risk of overfitting local data.
-Thus, a federated data-efficient instruction tuning approach, which consumes relatively little data from the entire dataset, is needed.
-In response, this work introduces an approach of federated data-efficient instruction tuning for LLMs, \app, which utilizes a representative subset of edge-side data, coreset, to tune the LLM.
-It reduces the redundancy of data samples at both intra-client and inter-client levels through a \texbl{h}ierarchical \texbl{d}ata \texbl{s}election framework performed by jointly selecting a small number of representative data samples for local training without sharing the raw data.
-Extensive experiments conducted across six scenarios with various LLMs, datasets and data partitions demonstrate that \app significantly reduces the amount of data required for fine-tuning while improving the responsiveness of the instruction-tuned LLMs to unseen tasks.
+Instruction tuning is a crucial step in improving the responsiveness of pretrained large language models (LLMs) to human instructions.
+Federated learning (FL) helps to exploit the use of vast private instruction data from clients, becoming popular for LLM tuning by improving data diversity.
+Existing federated tuning simply consumes all local data, causing excessive computational overhead and overfitting to local data, while centralized data-efficient solutions are not suitable for FL due to privacy concerns.
+This work presents \app, a federated data-efficient instruction tuning approach, which tunes LLMs with a representative subset of edge-side data.
+It reduces the data redundancy at both intra- and inter-client levels without sharing raw data.
+Experiments with various LLMs, datasets and partitions show that \app improves Rouge-L on unseen tasks by an average of 10.72\% over the SOTA full-data federated instruction tuning methods, while using less than 1.5\% of the data samples, improving training efficiency by up to tens of times.